KlavierCat/pretty-jscpd/README.md

 ## Usage
 1. Run [JSCPD](https://www.npmjs.com/package/jscpd) to produce a JSON format report.
 It is important that this format has to be JSON.
-2. Go to the pretty-jscpd website and upload your report.
+2. Go to the [pretty-jscpd website](https://klaviercat.github.io/pretty-jscpd/graph.html) and upload your report.
+The default view is a Graph view.
+Click on the link in the page to get to the List View if you so desired.
 All the visualisation and parsing is done in your own browser using JavaScript, your report is not sent anywhere.
 As you can see this is a front-end only repo and the page is directly deployed to GitHub pages.
 The report is stored in your browser's local storage for ease of use.
 If you want to remove this report from local storage, simply run `localStorage.removeItem('pretty-jscpd')` in your browser console.
 3. Supported browsers: as Babel is not installed yet and some small amount of ES6+ features are used, it won't run on older borwsers or IE. Any normally updated Safari / Chrome / FireFox / Opera etc. should work well.